November 14th

 What will power look like in 2040?
 Fragmentation and power shifts

 This session aims to provide a comprehensive exploration of the evolving landscape of global power dynamics.
 The session will delve into the anticipated fragmentation and power shifts that are expected to shape geopolitical power structures by the year 2040.
 The session will explore the evolving dynamics between the United States and China and their implications for the global order.
 As these two economic and political powerhouses continue to influence the international landscape, the European Union faces a critical question: How should it position itself to navigate effectively this changing geopolitical landscape?
 Will it project its own power in new ways at the global level?
-The session will explore the strategic options available to the EU.Radosław Sikorski, MEP, Chair, European Parliament Delegation for relations with the United States; former Minister of Foreign Affairs, Poland
+Will the European Union need to acquire and pursue 'hard power' in order to maintain global influence?
+The session will explore the strategic options available to the EU and the strategic choices it could make.Constanze Stelzenmüller, Director, Center on the United States and Europe, Brookings Institution

 Mikko Huotari, Executive Director, Mercator Institute for China Studies (MERICS)